Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 The wider the spread, the higher the cost.

-Brokers make money more money with spread costs when credit is added since the position size is typically larger than in a spot market trade.
+Brokers earn more from spread costs when leverage is added, since position sizes are typically larger than in spot market trades.

 The management fee is a flat interest payment brokers charge for keeping positions open overnight.